Mödling: Traffic

 Mödling functions as a traffic hub for its direct vicinity.
 Bus lines connect the town and Südbahn with the surrounding areas.
 The Südbahn connects Mödling to Vienna, but also to other local centers like Wiener Neustadt by commuter trains.

 Many bus lines end/start at Mödling's railway station: Most of them lead to Vienna (with different ways) (207, 259, 260, 265, 266, 269, 270...) but also other villages in the district are destinations: Gießhübel (262), Hinterbrühl, Gaaden...
 (364, 365), Guntramsdorf (363) and many more.

 The closest airport is Vienna International Airport.

 The town lies close to several major motorways (A2, A23, S1).

 Until the 1960s, the town was connected to the tram system of Vienna though the line 360 was discontinued after the commuter train system was introduced on the Südbahn.
-Historically Mödling was the site of the first electrified tram line, which had mainly touristic use.
+Historically, Mödling was the site of Austria's first electrified tram line, which had mainly touristic use.

 Economy

 In the old days, because of the rail-connection to the north/Vienna and to the south, several large industries had their plants here.
 Today most of the firms are SMEs.
 The larger ones have moved to Wiener Neudorf into the 'Industriezentrum Niederösterreich Süd'.